Reminiscences of June, a Traveling Grandmother

 June was in Rome to attend the 9th Congress of the International Academy of Legal Medicine.

-June was my Administrative Assistant in my Forensic Science Consulting business in which I specialized in forensic firearms.
-I was in Rome to present a paper and a slide lecture at the conference on "Supersonic Gunshot Wounds" and later to visit the Rome Forensic Crime Laboratory.
+Stan was in Rome to present a paper and a slide lecture at the conference on "Supersonic Gunshot Wounds" and later to visit the Rome Forensic Crime Laboratory.

 The actual conference site was the Cavalieri-Hilton Hotel, Via Cadlolo, Monte Mario in Rome.

 June took part in a Sunday evening (September 23rd) opening conference ceremony and reception (wine and hors d'oeuvres) at the Capital's castle like Campidoglio – Villa Caffarelli's Terraces hosted by Giovanni Leone, the President of Italy.
-June received a formal written invitation from the President of Italy with an embossed seal of his office on the document.
+June and Stan received a formal written invitation from the President of Italy with an embossed seal of his office on the document.

 (Photo above right - June in an Audience with Pope Paul VI at Vatican City)